Boost for Nigeria With Ex-Liverpool Star Set to Switch Allegiance Ahead of World Cup Playoffs

 Boost for Eric Chelle as defender returns to action ahead of World Cup play-offs

-The winners of each semifinal will take on each other in the final, three days later.
+The winners of each match will take on each other in the final, three days later, with a place in the inter-confederation playoffs at stake.

-Nigeria are currently on the right track with Victor Osimhen fit, as he scored a brace in the UEFA Champions League match on Wednesday, October 22.
+Nigeria are currently on the right track with Osimhen fit, scoring a brace for Galatasaray in the UEFA Champions League on October 22.

-Former England U20 star Ovie Ejaria is set to pledge his future to the Super Eagles ahead of the upcoming World Cup playoffs.
+Former England U20 star Ovie Ejaria is reportedly set to pledge his future to the Super Eagles ahead of the upcoming 2026 FIFA World Cup playoffs.

-According to OwnGoal, the Oviedo player has been snubbed by the Three Lions after he played for the age-grade teams but failed to break into the senior team.
+According to OwnGoal, the Oviedo player was snubbed by the Three Lions after he played for the age-grade teams, failing to break into the senior team.

-The representative of Ejaria said the player has established himself at club level and gained the trust of Eric Chelle.
+The representative of Ejaria said the player has established himself at the club level and was looking to gain the trust of Super Eagles boss Eric Chelle.

 He explained that it has always been the dream of the former Reading star to wear the green, white, green jersey at the international level.
 His representative said: